 "Baitullah managed to create a massive Jihadi movement that launched wars, ambushes and battles against the crusaders and their agents in Afghanistan," said the speaker, identified as Ayman al-Zawahiri.
 "He also managed to clearly show that the Pakistani government is not Islamic but instead an infidel treacherous government working as a servant to the crusaders."

 The praise of Mehsud came nearly two months after his death in August.
 The militant group had previously acknowledged his death.

 CNN obtained the 28-minute message from IntelCenter, a think tank that specializes in tracking terror groups.
 A still picture over the audio showed al-Zawahiri dressed in white and seated in front of bookshelves.
 CNN could not independently verify the authenticity of the message.

-The Pakistani military is fighting Taliban militants in the country's north, and suspected U.S. missile attacks from drones have targeted militant leaders -- one of them killing Mehsud.
+The Pakistani military is fighting Taliban militants in the country's north, and missile attacks from suspected U.S. drones have targeted militant leaders -- one of them killing Mehsud.
 Who was Mehsud? »

 "To the Americans I say, you killed Mehsud, but you will not kill Islam or the Jihad," the speaker said.
 "Islam doesn't end by the death of one man."